Get

 While all cats can have an occasional itch that causes them to scratch their ears, sometimes they seem to be scratching far more than usual.
 Is this something to worry about?

 If your cat does seem to be scratching their ears excessively, it might have a few different causes.
-Unfortunately, these will need your veterinarian’s attention so the issue can be diagnosed and treated to relieve your cat’s discomfort.
+Unfortunately, these will need a veterinarian’s attention so the issue can be diagnosed and treated to relieve your cat’s discomfort.

 In this article, we cover some possible reasons that your cat’s ears are itchy and the best ways to deal with it.